-CHAMBER NEWS is a weekly newsletter via email, Gibsons Chamber Facebook Page and Instagram along with direct email are the main communication tools used to keep our business membership and Sunshine Coast subscribers informed and up to date.
+CHAMBER NEWS is a weekly newsletter via email, Gibsons Chamber Facebook Page and Instagram along with direct email are the primary communication tools used to keep our business membership and Sunshine Coast subscribers informed and up to date.

 Direct Member 2 Member — These special communications go direct to our members only to share information about Gibsons Chamber activities, special promotions for fellow Chamber members, surveys on behalf of our government partners and special information that may affect local business owners.
 Businesses can request direct to member communication through the Chamber office.

 Professional Development Workshops

 The Gibsons Chamber hosts Lunch ‘n Learn workshops on topics of interest to our members.
 These are announced in our e-newsletters (for Members and non Member businesses) Workshops are also posted on the Events page.
 Hint: Connect to the Events Calendar to have our events automatically added to your personal Google Calendar!